A nonconservative kinetic framework for a closed-market society subject to shock events: Society under shock events

-Therefore, external action can only lead to a reduction in the population of each wealth class.
+As previously mentioned, the nonconservative term represents the impact of the shock on the society under consideration, which is viewed as part of a larger population.
+The shock induces the movement of individuals out of society but also accounts for their potential return.
+This can occur for different reasons, for example, the material destruction of houses and buildings after an earthquake, or the tendency to escape from an epidemic outbreak.
+Moreover, also the behavior of individuals some months or years after the shock may still be influenced by the shock itself.
+They may tend to come back or to still go away depending e.g. on the job availability or the reconstruction policies.

-As previously mentioned, two different scenarios are considered in what follows, concerning the shape of the external force field $\mathbf{F}[\mathbf{f}](t)$.
+Two different scenarios are considered in what follows, concerning the shape of the external force field $\mathbf{F}[\mathbf{f}](t)$.

 {\textit{Scenario 1 -- slow shock.}} In the first scenario, we consider an external force field modeling a ``slow shock", i.e. an event that begins, grows, reaches its peak, and declines until its effect is no longer felt on the overall population.
-For instance, a slow shock can be used for situations related to climate changes that are not sudden events.
+For instance, a slow shock can be used for situations related to climate changes that are not sudden events, or for epidemic outbreaks that take a certain amount of time to reach their maximum expansion.
 Thus, the coefficients $\lambda_i(t)$, for $i \in \{1, 2, \dots, n\}$, are assumed to be

-where $\alpha_i \geq 0$, for $i \in \{1, 2, \dots, n\}$.
+where $\alpha_i \in \mathbb{R}$, for $i \in \{1, 2, \dots, n\}$.
 The slow shock \eqref{shock1} is modeled by using a Gaussian function centered at $t = \nu$, with variance $\sigma >0$.
 The parameters $\nu$ and $\sigma$ denote the moment in time when the external field has the most pronounced impact on the population and the duration of time over which the shock affects the population, respectively.
-The nonnegative coefficients $\alpha_{i}$ model the impact and related consequences of the slow shock on each wealth class, since it is reasonable to assume that an external phenomenon acts differently and has a non-identical effect on each wealth class.
+The coefficients $\alpha_{i}$ model the impact and related consequences of the slow shock on each income class, since it is reasonable to assume that an external phenomenon acts differently and has a non-identical effect on each income class.
 Then, for $i \in \{1, 2, \dots, n\}$, a slow shock is modeled by the external force field

 Therefore, the dependence of the external action on the specific functional subsystem is expressed in \eqref{shock1} through coefficients $\alpha_i$, for $i \in \{1, 2, \dots, n\}$, whereas on the current state of the functional subsystem itself through the distribution function $f_i(t)$, for $i \in \{1, 2, \dots, n\}$.